-To train at this intensity, pick sports during which you can easily control your heart rate, such as walking or cycling.
+To train at this intensity, pick a form of exercise that allows you to easily control your heart rate, such as walking or cycling.

 Heart rate zone 2: 60–70% of HRmax

-Training in heart rate zone 2 is an essential part of every runner’s program.
+Training in heart rate zone 2 is an essential part of every exercise program.
 Keep at it and you’ll reap the benefits later.

 Heart rate zone 3: 70–80% of HRmax

-Running in zone 3 is especially effective for improving the efficiency of blood circulation in the heart and skeletal muscles.
+Working out in heart rate zone 3 is especially effective for improving the efficiency of blood circulation in the heart and skeletal muscles.
 This is the zone in which that pesky lactic acid starts building up in your bloodstream.

 Heart rate zone 4: 80–90% of HRmax

-Zone 4 is where the going gets tough.
-You’ll be breathing hard and running anaerobically.
+Heart rate zone 4 is where the going gets tough.
+You’ll be breathing hard and working aerobically.